elbertcastaneda/sudoku-cleancode/README.md

 Another solution - "SolvedCellException".
 But throwing an exception on a case which is not exceptional at all won't make the code readable.

 Any other ideas?
 Think yourself before going to the next page.

+---

+## Introduce noTableAction flag

+What if instead of different flags passed through our functions we will have one module level flag - noTableAction.
+We can set it to true before each trying to solve sudoku, and set to false after each time we solve some cell.
+And now we can remove other flags.